-You may want to store up some extra sleep in the next few weeks because you are about to lose an hour of it.
+You may want to store up some extra sleep because you are about to lose an hour of it.

 Here’s a look at seven things you may not have known about daylight saving time.